auth0/docs/articles/multifactor-authentication/factors/email.md

 ![Email End User 1](/media/articles/multifactor-authentication/mfa-email.png)

+After Email MFA is enabled, all new or existing users from Database Connections that do not have verified emails will get prompted to verify their emails after their log in.
+They will get a code in ther email they'll need to enter in the login page to continue.

 ## Administrative setup

-In order to set up Email, you will need to have another factor enabled, and enable the Email factor in the Dashboard.
+In order to set up Email, you need to able the Email factor in the Dashboard.

 ![MFA Email Settings](/media/articles/multifactor-authentication/email-settings.png)